PrimerSelector

 We take into account forbidden patterns, user-forbidden locations, and non-unique locations. arr[i] == 1 indicates that position i should be avoided in the record.

-compute_all_primers_coverage_on_record(record, indices_to_cover, available_primers)[source]
+compute_all_primers_coverage_on_record(record, indices_to_cover, available_primers, strand='any')[source]

 Return, for each primer, the list of indices covered in this record.